schmidtijoe/emc-simulation/examples/README.md

 ### Sample & Pulse Profile
 - The initialized sample (left column) is also displayed when the visualization flag is turned on.
 The sample changes size with the defined slice thickness (*SimulationConfiguration.settings.lengthZ*)
-- Additionally a small code change would yield plots of the pulse profiles during the simulation to evaluate the magnitude evolution (not recommended simulations with high number of curves or ETL)
+- Additionally a small code change would yield plots of the pulse profiles during the simulation to evaluate the magnitude evolution (not recommended for simulations with high number of curves or ETL)
 - ToDo: add magnetization propagation evaluation visuals

 | Sample Initialization         | Excitation Profile          |